jbush001/NyuziProcessor/software/librender/README.md

   the camera, it will draw really odd things.
 Need to adjust the triangle in this case, potentially splitting into two (or use homogenous coordinates in the rasterizer and add another half plane equation to do the clipping)
-- Ability to have state changes.
-Need proper draw call queue.